-A REIT good way to invest in property
+REIT spells a new way to invest in property

 Real Estate Investment Trusts have created wider access to property investment in the United States and may soon be available in Britain.
-Cristina Arumi and Jonathan Ivinson, tax partners of international law firm Hogan & Hartson, explain how they work
+Cristina Arumi and Jonathan Ivinson, Tax Partners of the international law firm Hogan & Hartson, explain how they work.

-Mark Twain once said: 'Buy land - they don't make it anymore'.
-Investing in land and property was for a long time the preserve of the already rich, but two things have changed this.
-The first is the rise of the 'buy-to-let' phenomenon, fuelled by easier access to commercial mortgages.
-The second is a new concept, the Real Estate Investment Trust, or REIT, as it is commonly known.
+Mark Twain said: "Buy land - They don't make it anymore".
+But investing in land and property has often been the preserve of the already rich.

+Two things have changed this recently.
+The first is the rise of the 'buy to let' phenomenon, fueled by easier access to commercial mortgages.
+The second is a new concept, the Real Estate Investment Trust or REIT as it is commonly known.

-REITs are a way ordinary investors can place money into a special vehicle created to make major property or land purchases and which work in a similar way to unit trusts in relation to equity holdings.
+REITs are a way ordinary investors can place money into a special vehicle created to make major property or land purchases and which work in a similar way to Unit Trusts in relation to equity holdings.

-They are tax-friendly, in that tax is only levied at the investor level, not both at the entity level and at the investor level.
-In the 2003 pre-budget report, the chancellor announced a public consultation on the introduction of a REIT-type vehicle in the UK, which would likely be known as the PIF or Property Investment Fund.
-The decision was greeted enthusiastically by stock market quoted property companies in particular.
+They are tax friendly, in that tax is only levied at the investor level, not both at the entity level and at the investor level.
+In the 2003 pre-budget report, the Chancellor announced a public consultation on the introduction of a REIT-type vehicle in the UK, which would likely be known as the "PIF" or "Property Investment Fund."

+The decision was greeted enthusiastically by stock-market quoted property companies in particular.
 It is widely believed that the lack of tax transparency is one of the main reasons why quoted property companies trade at a discount on stock exchanges compared to the values of companies in other industry sectors.

-The first REIT regime was introduced in the US in 1960.
+The first REIT regime was introduced in the United States in 1960.
 The vehicle was designed to facilitate investments in large-scale income-producing real estate by smaller investors.

-The US model was simple, enabling small investors to acquire equity interests in vehicles holding large-scale commercial property in the same way that they invested in other industry sectors, by buying shares in publicly traded mutual funds.
+The US model was simple, enabling small investors to acquire equity interests in vehicles holding large-scale commercial property in the same way that they invested in other industry sectors, by buying shares in publicly-traded mutual funds.

-In order to ensure that the US REIT is widely held, it must have at least one hundred shareholders, no five or fewer individual shareholders can own more than 50% of the equity value of the REIT shares and the REIT must be managed by one or more trustees or directors.
+In order to ensure that the US REIT is widely-held, it must have at least one hundred shareholders, no five or fewer individual shareholders can own more than 50% of the equity value of the REIT shares and the REIT must be managed by one or more trustees or directors.